barendbartl/cautious-parakeet/README.md

 # cautious-parakeet

-A place to store my random Django files and resources
+A place to store my random Python files and resources